weilunwu/go-geofence/README.md

-go-geofence is a library to perform point-in-geofence searches in Golang.
+go-geofence is a library to perform point-in-polygon searches in Golang.

 Advantages compared with golang-geo: